 The Effects of Caffeine on Seniors

 Most people love the effects that caffeine can have on their mind and their body and how quickly it can help any person get that extra boost of energy that they need to take on the day.
-For most people this caffeine source of course, comes from coffee.
+For most people, this caffeine source comes from coffee.
 However, according to The National Coffee Association, seniors actually drink more coffee than any other age group and are consuming more caffeine on address than other Americans.

 While caffeine in and of itself is not bad, it is still important to understand the effects that too much caffeine can have on older adults.
 Just like most great things in life, too much of a good thing can have certain risks, especially on seniors.

 If you are one of the many older adults who loves to indulge in lots of caffeine consumption throughout the day, or if you are taking care of a senior loved one who consumes a lot of coffee, here are a few facts about caffeine, especially coffee, consumption to know.

 - Excessive caffeine consumption can lead to significant dehydration.
 In general, drinking too much coffee will leave people dehydrated, especially seniors who are already prone to dehydration or susceptible due to any medications they may be taking.
 According to the Mayo Clinic, drinking more than 5 cups of coffee can lead to very serious dehydration side effects, so seniors should limit themselves to just three cups per day.

 - Coffee can actually put the nervous system into overdrive.
 This can cause jittery nerves, heartburn, and upset stomach.
 If your senior loved one is experiencing these side effects then you may want to limit their coffee consumption.